bclynch/decorasaurus/README.md

     - Size as custom field and maybe custom fields for overlay stuff
 - Finish order flow
-    - ~~Payment id didn't work - https://forum.moltin.com/t/saving-customer-card-information/1233/6~~
-    - ~~Need to grab customer email at some point to refer to them on stripe~~
-    - ~~Adding a card on checkout does not save it to the Stripe account~~
     - Tweak validation for submission
     - Mobile tweaking for payment on checkout
     - Take to order page after successfull submission and reset cart